-(These Options will be void if not exercised by the Termination Date specified below.)
+(These Options will be void if not exercised by the Termination Dates specified below.)

 - 1. Options.
-Subject to the terms and conditions hereof, this certifies that RAM GROUP is the owner of 50,000 Options (the "Options") of USA Technologies, Inc., a Pennsylvania corporation (the "Company").
-Each Option entitles the holder hereof to purchase from the Company at any time prior to 5:00 p.m. on August 22, 2001 (the "Termination Date"), one fully paid and non-assessable share of the Company's Common Stock, without par value (the "Common Stock"), subject to adjustment as provided in Section 7 hereof. - 2.
+Subject to the terms and conditions hereof, this certifies that LELAND P. MAXWELL is the owner of 200,000 Options (the "Options") of USA Technologies, Inc. (the "Company"), a Pennsylvania corporation.
+Each Option, when vested in accordance with Section 3 hereof, entitles the owner hereof to purchase from the Company at any time prior to 5:00 p.m. on the fifth annual anniversary of the vesting of such Option (the "Termination Date"), one fully paid and non-assessable share of the Company's Common Stock, without par value (the "Common Stock"), subject to adjustment as provided in Section 8 hereof. - 2.
 Option Price.
-The Options shall be exercised by delivery to the Company (prior to the Termination Date) of the option price for each share of Common Stock being purchased hereunder (the "Option Price"), this Certificate, and the completed Election To Purchase Form which is attached hereto.
-The Option Price shall be \$.50 per share of Common Stock.
-The Option Price shall be subject to adjustment as provided in Section 7 hereof.
+The Options, when vested, shall be exercised by delivery to the Company (prior to the Termination Date for such Options) of the option price for each share of Common Stock being purchased hereunder (the "Option Price"), this Certificate, and the completed Election To Purchase Form which is attached hereto.
+The Option Price shall be \$.45 per share of Common Stock to be purchased pursuant to each Option issued pursuant hereto.
+The Option Price shall be subject to adjustment as provided in Section 8 hereof.
 The Option Price is payable either in cash or by certified check or bank draft payable to the order of the Company. - 3.
-Exercise.
-Upon the surrender of this Certificate and payment of the Option Price as aforesaid, the Company shall issue and cause to be delivered with all reasonable dispatch to or upon the written order of the registered holder of this Option and in such name or names as the registered holder may designate, a certificate or certificates for the number of full shares of Common Stock so purchased upon the exercise of any Option.
-Such certificate or certificates shall be deemed to have been issued and any person so designated to be named therein shall be deemed to have become a holder of record of such Common Stock on and as of the date of the delivery to the Company of this Certificate and payment of the Option Price as aforesaid.
-If, however, at the date of surrender of this Certificate and payment of such Option Price, the transfer books for the Common Stock purchasable upon the exercise of any Option shall be closed, the certificates for the Common Stock in respect to which any such Option are then exercised shall be issued and the owner of such Common Stock shall become a record owner of such Common Stock on and as of the next date on which such books shall be opened, and until such date the Company shall be under no duty to deliver any certificate for such Common Stock.
+Vesting of Options.